-- Get involved: Contact principals, superintendents, and state legislators to demand that they show visible support for LGBTQ+ youth.
-Stay connected by signing up for our Educator Network at glsen.org/educators. - GLSEN's National School Climate Survey is launching after the Breaking the Silence Rally.
-Encourage your students to share their story by taking this survey.
-Every other year this groundbreaking survey helps center LGBTQ+ student experiences at school.
-Over the past 20 years this survey has contributed to helping LGBTQ+ affirming bills pass, has helped defend and defeat negative bills targeting LGBTQ+ students, and has helped build stronger enumerated policies in school districts across the country. - Use this activity to encourage students to dream and use a vision board to capture what safe schools mean.
-Use this #SafeToBe Vision Board activity to guide questions and students can identify safety and liberation with and through their education. - If you did not have the time to review your class syllabus or school policies, form a task force or a coalition at your school to review and advocate for LGBTQ+ inclusion, work towards becoming an anti racist school, center the needs of Disabled students/ students with disabilities, use an intersectional framework in learning how to support students holding multiple identities that are oppressed. - Continue the conversation!
+- Get involved: Contact principals, superintendents, and state legislators to demand they show visible support for LGBTQ+ youth.
+Stay connected by signing up to be a part of our Educator Network at www.glsen.org/educators. - Use this activity to encourage students to dream and create a vision board to capture what it means to have a safe school environment.
+Use this #SafeToBe Vision Board activity to guide questions and students can identify safety and liberation with and through their education. - If you did not have the time to review your class syllabus or school policies, form a task force or a coalition at your school to review and advocate for LGBTQ+ inclusion.
+Work towards becoming an anti racist school, center the needs of disabled students/students with disabilities, and use an intersectional framework when learning how to support students holding multiple oppressed identities. - Continue the conversation.
 The Day of Silence should not be the only time you discuss LGBTQ+ individuals in the classroom.
 Break the silence of hidden curriculum by using our Inclusive Curriculum Guide and adding LGBTQ+ people, themes, and events into lesson plans you are already teaching.